chronotope/chrono/README.md

 For example, "a month later" of 2014-01-30 is not well-defined and consequently `UTC.ymd(2014, 1, 30).with_month(2)` returns `None`.

-Advanced offset handling and date/time parsing is not yet supported (but is planned).
+Advanced time zone handling and date/time parsing is not yet supported (but is planned).